Baby’s Chapped Lips – Causes, Signs and Remedies

 Do Babies Get Chapped Lips Due to Breastfeeding?

-A newborn spends the maximum amount of time feeding off the breast, and that may seem to have a connection with the presence of cracked lips.
+A newborn spends the maximum amount of time feeding off the breast, which may seem to have a connection with cracked lips.
 But feeding is not what causes the lips to be chapped.
 Breast milk, on the contrary, can help chapped lips heal.
-If the baby latches well and gets enough feeds throughout the day, the chances of dry lips actually seem to reduce.
+If the baby latches well and gets enough feeds throughout the day, the chances of dry lips seem to reduce.

 What Are the Signs of Chapped Lips in Infants?